 Are you looking for some spooky holiday decorations?
 Check out our DIY fall wreath project.
 You can personalize this project with items from your own yard and decor stash, or head to the store to pick out your favorite Halloween items!

 Creating a Spooky Fall Wreath

 1. Supplies.
 Head to a craft store and pick out some fun, spooky items to accessorize your wreath with!
-We chose a skull, a Halloween hat, antlers, spiders and some fake plants.
+We chose a skull, a Halloween hat, antlers, spiders, and some fake plants.
 Take a walk around the block to find dry leaves, twigs, pinecones, and anything else you might want to include in your wreath!
 Make sure you ask your neighbor before borrowing any of their plants!
 If you want to include succulents in your wreath design, head to your local nursery and pick out your favorites.
-The experts at your local nursery should be able to help you with care and requirements for each succulent variety.
+Grab some extras to make other Halloween succulent projects!
+The experts at your local nursery should be able to help you with the care and requirements for each succulent variety.

 2. Spray Paint.
 Use black and silver spray paint to give your wreath a spooky look!
 Make it as dark or as bright as you want, but make sure you have something under the wreath to avoid accidentally painting your yard!
 Spray paint different items and plants as you’d like, try painting some silver and some black, and experiment using both colors on the same item.
 Use gloves to keep your hands clean during this process, and keep different colored items away from each other while you’re spraying to avoid accidental color blending!